upman/upman.github.com/_posts/2025-11-04-How-to-know-when-your-llm-is-bs-ing.md

 ---
 layout: post
+title: "AI B*llsh*tting"
-title: "Spotting AI Lies: How to Know When Your LLM is BS-ing"
+description: "Spotting AI Lies: How to Know When Your LLM is BS-ing"
 date: 2025-11-04
-categories: ai machine-learning uncertainty quantification
 image:
     feature: llm-polygraph.jpg
 ---